Graffiti Removal Program

 - Affect the sense of safety and security for residents and visitors

-The Sanitation Department, along with our primary city partners Codes Enforcement and the St. Petersburg Police Department, recognize that managing graffiti is most effective using a collaborative, multi-faceted, approach.
+The Sanitation Department, along with primary city partners Codes Enforcement and the St. Petersburg Police Department, recognize that managing graffiti is most effective using a collaborative, multi-faceted, approach.
 This multi-faceted approach includes the following:

 - Education – Raising awareness in the community about the negative impact and costs associated with graffiti and about the importance of prevention and rapid removal.